Taiyo Sentai Sun Vulcan: Plot

-The threat of the Machine Empire Black Magma causes the United Nations to establish the Solar Sentai at a summit.
+The threat of the Machine Empire Black Magma causes the United Nations to establish the Taiyo Sentai at a summit.
 From the UN's Guardians of World Peace's (GWP) air force, navy, and rangers, Commander Arashiyama assembles three specialists to become Sun Vulcan.
 When Black Magma learns of this, he attacks the GWP's base, but Sun Vulcan debuts in time to save it.
 Führer Hell Saturn prays to the Black Solar God and is rewarded with a revived Queen Hedrian, now a cyborg with a mechanical heart and a metallic afro.
 Black Magma multiple plots, even with Hedrian's aid, fails.
 Following the death of 01, Amazon Killer, (a Vader) arrives from space, destroying the Sun Vulcan Base.
 A new Vulcan Base is then built.

-The original Vul Eagle, Ryusuke Ohwashi, is replaced by a friend and master of the sword, Takayuki Hiba (who first appeared in episode 23).
+The original Vul Eagle, Ryusuke Owashi, is replaced by a friend and master of the sword, Takayuki Hiba (who first appeared in episode 23).